 be certified by the BEI or the RID or hold an SLPI rating of intermediate plus.

-The contracted provider receives authorization for the Deaf Premium through a service authorization.
-The service authorization for the Deaf Premium for:
+The contracted provider receives authorization for both the base service and the Deaf Premium through a service authorization.

-Bundled Job Placement must be received when the service authorization for Bundled Job Placement Benchmark A is received;

-Nonbundled Job Placement must be received when the service authorization for the base service is received; and

-Supported Employment:

-Benchmark 1B must be received when the service authorization for Benchmark 1A is received.

 The provider's staff member:

 ensures all outcomes are achieved for the base service; and